 If you have photo paper and a good printer and are confident in your photo cropping and light photo editing skills, then, by all means, go ahead and print your own photo.

-If you’re not up for your own photo printing, I recommend going to your local photo store or uploading to a specific passport photo printing website.
+Photo printing not your thing?
+I recommend going to your local photo store or uploading to a specific passport photo printing website.

 At a photo store, there will likely be someone on staff who can do some light editing, like adjusting the exposure, smoothing out the background, cropping and sizing the photo to the right dimensions.

-Pro tip: If the photo store does any editing, be sure to ask them to give you a digital copy of the edited photo so that you have it in case you need to print out more.
+Pro tip… If the photo store does any editing, ask them to give you a digital copy of the edited photo.
+That way you have it in case you need to print out more.
 With the edited file, you can do subsequent printings at any print kiosk or online prints website.

 Ashley S. says, “Don’t trust that the photo shop will actually get the size right if you are abroad when you give birth.
 You can only explain in two different languages so many times, right?
 Thankfully, the consulate accepted it even though they probably shouldn’t have.
 I would recommend bringing a size example of the correct photo dimensions since that is not globally standard.”

-If you want to use a photo printing website, I recommend using one that specifically does passport photos as most offer light editing, exposure control, smoothing out the background, etc. Just make sure that you give them the specifications for the photos you need.
-Be careful, for example, that if you are in the U.K. and need a photo for a U.S. passport that they will size according to American specs.
+If you want to use a photo printing website, I recommend using one that specifically does passport photos.
+Most offer light editing, exposure control, smoothing out the background, etc. Just make sure that you give them the specifications for the photos you need.
+Be careful!
+If you are in the U.K. and need a photo for a U.S. passport, make sure they will size according to American specs.